Ian Healy

 Ian Andrew Healy AO (born 30 April 1964) is an Australian former international cricketer who played for Queensland domestically.
-A specialist wicketkeeper and useful right-hand middle-order batsman, he made an unheralded entry to international cricket in 1988, after only six first-class games.
-His work ethic and combativeness was much needed by an Australian team.
-Over the next decade, Healy was a key member of the side as it enjoyed a sustained period of success.
+A wicketkeeper and right-hand middle-order batsman, he first played international cricket in 1988, after six first-class games.
+Over the next decade, Healy was a member of the side as it enjoyed a period of success.
 By the time of his retirement, Healy held the world record for most Test dismissals by a wicket-keeper.
+He was a part of the Australian squad which finished as runners-up at the 1996 Cricket World Cup.

-Healy was a very useful batsman and improved dramatically during the second half of his career.
 All of his four first-class centuries were scored in Test matches.
-He could be handy as a hitter late in the innings during ODIs: he averaged 21 while scoring at a rate of 83.8 runs per hundred balls.
-He captained Australia in eight ODIs when the regular skipper Mark Taylor was injured.
+In one day internationals, he averaged 21 while scoring at a rate of 83.8 runs per hundred balls.
+He captained Australia in eight one day internationals when the regular skipper Mark Taylor was injured.

 Early life

 Born in the Brisbane suburb of Spring Hill, Healy was educated at Brisbane State High School.
 Healy and his family relocated 600 km north to the small town of Biloela in 1972, due to his father's transfer in his job as a bank manager.
 Rod Marsh inspired Healy to take up wicket-keeping; he also played basketball, soccer, squash and rugby league.
 He represented the Queensland under-11 team and later attended a clinic conducted by the touring Queensland cricketers.
 The team's wicket-keeper John Maclean gave him some specialist coaching, which gave his junior career further impetus.

 During his later years in the town, Healy played alongside adults, which accelerated his progress.
-Returning to Brisbane with his family at the age of 17 he played for Brisbane State High School 1st XI and 1st Xv, he then joined the Northern Suburbs club in Brisbane's grade competition in 1982.
+Returning to Brisbane with his family at the age of 17 he played for Brisbane State High School 1st XI and 1st XV.
+He then joined the Northern Suburbs club in Brisbane's grade competition in 1982.
 After three matches for the Queensland Colts as a specialist batsman, Healy made his first-class debut in 1986–87 as a replacement for the injured Peter Anderson.
 However, Anderson remained the first choice as the state's wicketkeeper for the next eighteen months, during which time Healy managed only six first-class appearances.